Government support and My Aged Care

 Commonwealth Home Support Program

-The City of Unley’s Commonwealth Home Support Program (CHSP) provides access to in‑home assistance, social activities and transport to help people live independently and maintain their quality of life.
-Decisions under the program are made directly with clients and their advocates so that individuals feel comfortable and supported throughout.
-Services are subsidised and clients contribute towards their cost.
-To learn more, watch the short video here.
+The City of Unley’s Commonwealth Home Support Program (CHSP) provides access to in‑home assistance, wellbeing programs, social activities and transport to help people live independently and maintain their quality of life.
+This program is currently funded by the Commonwealth Government, with support from Council.

-Client contribution schedule(PDF, 225KB)
+Client contribution schedule(PDF, 273KB)

 Client Contribution Protocol(PDF, 296KB)